 This is a step that you should resort to at the last.
 Provide more than one opportunity for underperforming employees to rectify the issue.
 Never use PIP as the first method to solve underperformance in your team members.

-PIP is a roadmap that serves the function of a legal document when terminating an employee.
+PIP is a roadmap that is a legal document when terminating an employee.
 This depicts that the employee is not improving their performance after repeated attempts.

 Human resources professionals play a key role in implementing PIP.
 This will provide you with a clear result.
 Either you will see an improvement in the performance of your employees or a training gap.